paulolemus/blunders/README.md

 - [ ] Add Blunders non-UCI commands for GUI-less play vs engine
 - [ ] Clean library docs for `blunders-engine`
 - [ ] Write User Starting Guide

+# License

+This project is licensed under GNU GPL v3.0.

+    Copyright (C) 2021  Paulo Lemus

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.